-No matter the species you choose, training and socialization will be essential.
-Even the most docile parrot can grow unruly if it’s not properly socialized.
-Parrots are friendly animals but, when left alone in their cage, may grow unfriendly.
-When properly trained, even large parrots will eventually become doting and loving pets.
+No matter which species you choose, training and socialization will be necessary.
+Even the most docile parrot can grow unruly if it’s not properly socialized from a young age.

 What Are The Best Parrots For Beginners?

 - Intelligent: Clever birds need enrichment and socialization

 - Powerful biters: Bites will be painful if your parrot gets mad

 This may scare away new owners or make them hesitate to keep one of these lovely birds as a pet.
 However, some breeds are calm, affectionate, and low maintenance.